jdittrich/userNeedResearchBook/text/allURBook.md

  <div class="example">

- »And that is the cover design we have now – thats pretty much what I can tell about making it« »There is a thing that caught my interest in particular:
-When you talked about creating that illustration, you mentioned that you use a graphic tablet for drawing.
-Why do you use that?«
+ »…so this was a design made by some artist.
+It was really wired, I shared the office with him for some time.
+He always came with that dog of him which…« »Hmm…you previously talked about creating a cover for the book – you said that you try several designs.
+Can you describe how you try them?«

 </div>

+### Referring back to check your understanding

-As well you can refer back to their answers to check your grasp of what the participant talked about.
+You can refer back to answers to check your grasp of what the participant talked about.
 In this case, even closed questions are ok.

  <div class="example">